-To help reduce allergens, sweep then clean hardwood floors regularly.
-The best way to clean your hardwood floors will depend on whether or not your floors are sealed.
+To help reduce allergens, sweep and clean hardwood floors regularly.
+The best way to clean your hardwood floors depends on whether your floors are sealed.
 If a floor is unsealed, using water to clean it could cause the wood to swell and warp.
-If you have rugs or carpet, vacuum these weekly with a cleaner that has a small-particle or HEPA (High Efficiency Particulate Air) filter.
+Regularly sweeping and vacuuming unsealed floors keeps them allergen-free without causing water damage.

 Quick tip: To confirm whether your hardwood floors are sealed or unsealed, quickly rub your finger across the floor.
 If you see a smudge emerge, the floor is likely unsealed and you’ll want to avoid using water when cleaning.